 WALLPAPER HANGING INSTRUCTIONS

-Before hanging your wallpaper, check that rolls are undamaged, that the product code and batch reference are the same for each roll and that all colours match.
+Before hanging your wallpaper please check that all rolls are undamaged, that the product code and batch reference are the same for each roll, and that all colours match.

-TOOLS YOU’LL NEED TO HANG OUR NON-WOVEN WALLPAPERS:
+TOOLS YOU WILL NEED TO HANG OUR NON-WOVEN WALLPAPERS:

 You will need the following:

-- Paste – we recommend Cole & Son Tub Paste for all of our non-woven wallpapers; a specially prepared ready-mixed starch based paste
+- Paste – we recommend Cole & Son Tub Paste for all of our non-woven wallpapers; a specially prepared ready-mixed starch based paste.
+Packet pastes and vinyl adhesives are not suitable as they may cause surface staining or adhesion problems.

 - Paste brush or roller